Han-Zhenzhong/ptx-vm/blog.md

 Whether you're a student learning about GPU computing, a researcher exploring new optimization techniques, or a developer debugging complex CUDA applications, the PTX VM provides valuable tools and insights.

-The project is open source and available on GitHub.
+The project is open source and available on GitHub at: https://gitee.com/hanzhenzhong/ptx-vm.
 We welcome contributions from the community to help make it even better!

 ---